A class of $2$-local finite spectra which admit a $v_2^1$-self-map: Introduction

 Thus $Z$ can be thought of as the height $2$ analogue of the spectrum $Y$ because

 As discussed earlier, $Y$ admits a $v_1^1$-self-map.
 Main~Theorem~\ref{main:v2} produces a $v_2^1$-self-map of $Z$ which further extends the analogy between $Y$ and $Z$.

 Understanding the $ko$-resolution of $Y$ (see \cite{M1} and \cite{M2}) results in the proof of the telescope conjecture at chromatic height $1$ at the prime $2$.
 By analogy, we hope that the $\tmf$-resolution of $Z$ will enable us to attack the telescope conjecture at chromatic height $2$ at the prime $2$.
-Indeed, the authors have completely computed the ``easier'' side of the telescope conjecture, namely $ \pi_*(L_{K(2)}Z)$, for any $Z \in \ZZ$.
-Part of this computation also appears in \cite{E}, with a more detailed report to appear.
+Indeed, the authors have computed a close approximation of the ``easier'' side of the telescope conjecture, namely $ \pi_*(L_{K(2)}Z)$, for any $Z \in \ZZ$.
+Part of this computation also appears in \cite{E}, with a more detailed report to appear in \cite{BE}.